daphne-eu/daphne/doc/DaphneDSL/Builtins.md

     Performs a `min`/`max` quantization of the values in `arg`.
     The result matrix is of value type `ui8`.

+## Type information

+- **`typeOf`**`(arg:scalar/matrix/frame)`

+    Returns a string with the data type of `arg`, which can be a scalar, matrix, or a frame containing mixed value types.
+    For matrices and frames, this includes their dimensions and value type or value type per column in the case of frames.
+    Value types are named after their C++ representation.

 ## Input/output

 DAPHNE supports local file I/O for various file formats.